NOAA-EMC/NCEPLIBS-bufr/README.md

 When building the library, automated CI testing is included by default.
-If this is not desired, then it can be disabled by adding `-DBUILD_TESTING=OFF` to the above cmake command.
+If this is not desired, then it can be disabled by adding `-DBUILD_TESTING=OFF` to the above cmake command and omitting the subsequent `ctest` step.

 When building the library, associated utilities are included by default.
 If these are not desired, then they can be disabled by adding `-DBUILD_UTILS=OFF`